 His association with the music business began with Pye Records, then Decca, then with Alan Aldridge at Ink Studios.
 Recalling these days prompted Marsh to dig out a copy of Aldridge’s Beatles Illustrated Lyrics (for which he was a major contributor) and we reminisced for a while, leafing through the book.

 Every room in the house is a little gallery.
 One salon-like room given over to elegant paintings and sculptures, another dedicated to a vast collection of ‘found’ objects acquired from car boot sales, junk shops or beach-combing.

 The renovation of the house took over eighteen months and included a conversion of the second floor into an open-plan work-space; a stunning room with views to the sea.

 Marsh’s love of music and books is in evidence wherever your eye roams, yet it is a peaceful and stimulating place in which to work.

 We were also there for a signing session of two editions published by Hypergallery; cover art from the iconic Talk Talk debut album The Party’s Over and from their 1986 album Colour of Spring.
 Having been associated with the band since their beginning, Marsh's distinct style of illustration is very much a part of their legacy.

-Hypergallery has subsequently worked with Marsh on two more Talk Talk prints, Laughing Stock and It's My Life, in anticipation of A Celebration of Talk Talk and Mark Hollis at the Royal Festival Hall, London, on 26 Nov 2019.
-Following the death of lead singer and chief songwriter Mark Hollis earlier this year, Southbank Centre in partnership with Eat Your Own Ears have curated a line-up of musicians and singers to perform in tribute.
-You can see details here, though it has already sold out.
+Hypergallery has subsequently worked with Marsh on two more Talk Talk prints, Laughing Stock and It's My Life, in anticipation of A Celebration of Talk Talk and Mark Hollis at the Royal Festival Hall, London, on 26 Nov 2019, followed by four 'moth' prints from the singles artwork associated with Colour of Spring.